margaretmf/margaretmf.github.io/poetry.md

 ## Healing from The Tendency to Fight ##
 I want to fight back, react, send an email, kick a door, hit, or write a negative comment.
 I want to manipulate the situation to meet my wants.
-I want to yell out with anger and express rage to deal with the feelings of insecurity, inferiority, and
+I want to yell out with anger and express rage to deal with the feelings of insecurity and inferiority.
+I want to run away, hide, lay in bed all day, or withdraw.
+And I have done these things.
+But I learn to pause.
+I learn to think things through.
+I learn to love more.
+I learn to ask better questions.
+I learn to apologize.
+I learn to forgive.
+I learn to see things from a different perspective.
+I learn to resurrect.
+I learn to exercise self-control.
+I learn to write poetry.

 ## Healing from Weird Words ##